Rohitaa1306/Data-Science-and-Machine-Learning/README.md

 ### Reinforcement Learning

-- Q Learning
+- Q-Learning
 - Deep Reinforcement Learning

 ## Datasets

 All datasets used in this work are publicly available.
-The source and description of each dataset used are provided within the respective model.
+The description of each dataset used are provided within the respective model.

 ## Tools and Packages

 - Python
-- Visual Studio Code
 - Jupyter Notebooks
 - Scikit-learn
 - TensorFlow